Gingivitis

 Which Specialist Treats Gingivitis?

-Gingivitis is diagnosed and treated in dentistry clinics, where patients may be referred to periodontal specialists depending on the severity of their condition.
+Gingivitis is diagnosed and treated in Dentistry, where patients may be referred to periodontal specialists depending on the severity of their condition.

 Diagnosis